-Campaigns for dolphin protection are currently underway in a variety of locations around the globe, including the Solomon Islands, Indonesia, Egypt, and Singapore.
+Campaigns for dolphin protection are currently underway in a variety of locations around the globe, including the Solomon Islands, Indonesia, Japan, and Russia.

 Earth Island Institute

-The Dolphin Project is a proud part of the Earth Island Institute, a non-profit, tax deductible organization founded in 1982.
-The Earth Island Institute has a long and active history in dolphin-related causes.
-In 1986, through the International Marine Mammal Project, EII organized a campaign to urge U.S. tuna companies to end the practice of intentionally chasing and netting dolphins with purse seine nets, and to adopt "Dolphin Safe" fishing practices to prevent the drowning of dolphins in tuna nets.
-This campaign included a consumer pressure, litigation, and revisions of the US Marine Mammal Protection Act.
-In 1990 a major breakthrough was achieved and the first companies pledged to become dolphin-safe.
-Today 100% of American tuna have become verifiably dolphin safe.
-Through the International Monitoring Program, the Earth Island Institute regularly inspects tuna companies to insure consumers that the tuna they buy is truly "dolphin safe."
+Save Japan Dolphins is a proud part of the Earth Island Institute, a non-profit, tax deductible organization founded in 1982.
+The Earth Island Institute has a long and active history in dolphin and whale related causes.
+In 1986, through the International Marine Mammal Project, EII organized a campaign to urge U.S. tuna companies to end the practice of intentionally chasing and netting dolphins with purse seine nets, and to adopt "Dolphin Safe" fishing practices to prevent the drowning of hundreds of thousands of dolphins in tuna nets every year.
+This campaign included consumer pressure, litigation, and revisions to the US Marine Mammal Protection Act.
+In 1990 a major breakthrough was achieved and the largest tuna companies in the world pledged to become dolphin-safe.
+Today virtually all American canned tuna has become verifiably dolphin safe.
+Through the International Monitoring Program, the Earth Island Institute regularly inspects tuna companies to ensure consumers that the tuna they buy is truly "dolphin safe."

 Dave Phillips, Executive Director

 Biologist David Phillips is Co-Executive Director of the Earth Island Institute, which he co-founded in 1982.
 He also directs the Institute’s International Marine Mammal Project.